dodaa08/SpamurAI/README.md

 bash
 Copy code
 npm run dev
-The application should now be running at http://localhost:3000.

 Usage
 Sign-Up: Enter an email and password, then click Sign-Up.
 User information will be sent to the backend (a placeholder /signup endpoint for now).